 An agreement like this could be beneficial to both parties, especially if your property is managed by a landlord with fewer properties.
-They still have to pay property taxes and depend on the income they receive from their tenants.
+Your landlord still has to pay property taxes and depends on the income they receive from tenants.

 How will coronavirus affect your renters insurance?

-Renters who have insurance are most likely to see changes to their billing and the claims process.
+Renters who have insurance are most likely to see changes to the billing and claims processes.

 Coronavirus stands to affect most renters insurance policies similarly to homeowners insurance coverage.
-Many insurance providers have waived late-free penalties for policyholders impacted by COVID-19, including stopping cancellations for missed payments.
-Some insurers taking this approach include:
+Many insurance providers had waived late-fee penalties for policyholders impacted by the onset of COVID-19, including stopping cancellations for missed payments.
+Some insurers that took this approach include:

 - State Farm

 Notably, some customers of Erie renters insurance can get coverage for gift cards that go unused as a result of COVID-19.
 If you have a gift card for a locally owned and operated business that closes within a year, you could be reimbursed up to $250 per card, or up to $500 overall.
 This feature will be added to typical policies at no cost.

 If you have to make a claim, you'll have to use the online directions provided by your insurer.
 Since in-office work has halted across the country, agents now handle your claims electronically from their homes.
 You may be unable to get an insurance adjuster to your home in most cases, but your provider may ask you to utilize photographs and video to complete any claims.

 There are a few ways to generate savings on your renters insurance if you already have a policy or are looking for cheap coverage.
 Unlike homeowners insurance, you're not required to carry renters insurance by a lender.
 This means that you can let your policy lapse if you need money from your monthly premiums for rent or food expenses.